(2-minute read)

 Jasher 22:40-45

-And Isaac the son of Abraham was growing up in those days, and Abraham his father taught him the way of the Lord to know the Lord, and the Lord was with him.
+Isaac, the son of Abraham, continued to grow, and his father taught him the ways of the Lord so that he would know Him.
+The Lord was with Isaac.

-And when Isaac was 37 years old, Ishmael his brother was going about with him in the tent.
-And Ishmael boasted of himself to Isaac, saying, “I was 13 years old when the Lord spoke to my father to circumcise us, and I did according to the word of the Lord which he spoke to my father, and I gave my soul to the Lord, and I did not transgress his word which he commanded my father.”
+When Isaac was 37 years old, his brother Ishmael was spending time with him in the tent.
+Ishmael boasted to Isaac, saying, “I was 13 years old when the Lord spoke to our father to circumcise us, and I obeyed the word of the Lord, which He spoke to our father.
+I gave my life to the Lord and did not go against what He commanded our father.”

-And Isaac answered Ishmael, saying, “Why do you boast to me about this, about a little bit of your flesh which you did take from your body, concerning which the Lord commanded you?
-As the Lord lives, the God of my father Abraham, if the Lord should say to my father, ‘Take now your son Isaac and bring him up an offering before me,’ I would not refrain but I would joyfully accede to it.”
+Isaac replied, “Why are you boasting to me about this—about a small piece of flesh you removed from your body, as the Lord commanded?
+As surely as the Lord lives—the God of my father Abraham—if the Lord were to say to my father, ‘Take your son Isaac and offer him to me,’ I wouldn’t hold back.
+I would go gladly.”

 M: 1 | D: 12 | Discussion in heaven concerning Abraham’s faithfulness